 Fraud is undoubtedly one of the greatest risks to governance that organisations face, irrespective of their industry, size or jurisdiction.

-Unsurprisingly, a recent report by Kroll and the IIA revealed that businesses that empower and invest in internal audit improve the effectiveness of their fraud risk management overall.
+According to Occupational Fraud 2022: A Report to the Nations by ACFE , global losses are likely measured in trillions of dollars.
+Their study reported a loss of more than $3.6 Billion across 133 countries.
+Unsurprisingly, a report by Kroll and the IIA revealed that businesses that empower and invest in internal audit improve the effectiveness of their fraud risk management overall.

 Internal audit plays a crucial part in not only helping to reduce the financial and reputational impact of fraud but also in preventing detriment to business objectives.
 As the main port of call to provide assurance on all organisational risks, here are some ways internal audit can respond to the challenge of fraud risks specifically: